A behaviour reward chart that will actually work!

 Dr. Louise Porter so wisely states, “Children need our compassion the most when they appear to deserve it the least”.
 But it’s often that child that has their peg on the red angry face, the least ‘classroom dojo’ points or the fewest gold stickers.
 When I ask the adults who work with him/her, “What do you think is the motivation behind his behaviour?”, they often respond with, “He’s attention seeking”.

 I don’t see it that way.
 At Phoenix Support, we call that “connection seeking”.
 Which is usually the result of an empty Connection Cup.
 It’s much easier to have compassion for a child when we view their behaviour as the outcome of an empty cup.
 Let’s not 'manage' these behaviours anymore.
 Instead, let’s provide the connection that the child is doing his best to get.

 Positive reinforcement and rewards charts are SO last century!
 (Due to a truck tonne of research on why they're more harm than good).
 So, it’s time to create a chart that will actually work.

 If you like rewards, or work with teachers that do, here's an opportunity to give yourself and your colleagues and your own personal rewards chart.

 Once you've completed the Connection Plan, you’re ready to free-style it.
-This time, use the blank chart and write your own cup filling plan OR use the chart to document actions that helped you connect AFTER you’ve done them.
+This time, use the blank chart on page 2 of the download and write your own cup filling plan OR use the chart to document actions that helped you connect AFTER you’ve done them.
 Write what you said, what you did, what you shared.
 What worked?
 What REALLY worked?
 What can you do the same or differently tomorrow?
 Rinse and repeat.